I woke up this morning and had to lay there a couple minutes trying to figure out what day it even was.

 Heron had me put my she‑shed decorations back up.

-I downsized this year, so I’m just keeping a lot of them in the she-shed instead of using them.
+I cut back this year, so a lot of them will just stay in the she‑shed.

-Then he planted flowers and said that was my Mother’s Day present.
+Then he planted flowers and said that’s my Mother’s Day present.

-I’m pretty sure he went fishing after that was done.
+I’m pretty sure he headed out fishing once that was done.

 He disappeared anyway.